javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 ## Configuration

-Now we have to to add a configuration for the spelling checker.
+Now we have to to add a configurdation for the spelling checker.
 It uses [`PySpelling`](https://facelessuser.github.io/pyspelling/) under the hood.
 When checking Markdown files, it first converts a Markdown text file's buffer using [`Python Markdown`](https://python-markdown.github.io/) and returns a single `SourceText` object containing the text as HTML.
 Then it captures the HTML content, comments, and even attributes and performs the check.
 It has a lot of configuration options, but here we are going to see only an example with some basics.
 For further info you can read the docs of the [`UnicornGlobal/spellcheck-github-actions` Github action](https://github.com/rojopolis/spellcheck-github-actions).

 * Create a file named: `.spellcheck.yml` in the root folder of the repository, and paste the contents of the example below.
 * Change the `sources` property depending on your repository structure.
 Provide patterns for every folder containing the files that you want to automatically check.